 This is your guide to living well so you can feel amazing this December.
 I know this time of year can feel hectic.
 Juggling work, social events, holidays and trying to keep your health in check.
-Doing too much can get you run down (I know I'm sure feeling the pressure).
-Routines often go flying out the door, energy levels drop, digestion may be thrown all over the shown.
-There are some things you can do to look after yourself.
+Doing too much can get you run down (I know I’m sure feeling the pressure).
+Routines often go flying out the door, energy levels drop, digestion gets out of whack however, there are some things you can do to look after yourself.

 Here are my simple tips & ideas which you can incorporate into your day that will help to ensure you stay healthy and on track throughout your holidays, whether at home or abroad.

 - Continue to keep up your healthy routines and eating habits.

 Just because the silly season is upon us it doesn’t mean you should throw out all the hard work you have done this year.
 I still try to exercise 4-5x per week and start my day with a glass of warm water and apple cider vinegar, then follow this with a healthy breakfast.

 Hydration is key to surviving the Christmas party season.
 If you are drinking alcohol you need to step up your hydration game because as you know – it’s really dehydrating to your body.
 Water is the easiest way to rehydrate, you could also enjoy coconut water, herbal teas, a freshly made vegetable juice.

 I always take a water bottle with me everywhere I go.
 At least 2 litres of water will plump your skin, get you hydrated and have you glowing in no time!

 - Get to bed early when you can!